 Magnetizing the Kratos Heavy Assault Tank

-The turret guns aren’t that hard to magnetize, just cut away the axles and insert magnets in their place, as demonstrated by Chris Frosin here (2nd picture).
-Alternatively, don’t glue the top plate of the turret in place but keep it removeable to switch between weapons.
+The turret guns aren’t that hard to magnetize, just cut away the axles and insert magnets in their place, as demonstrated by Chris Frosin here (2nd picture):

 Note that both the melta blast-gun and the volkite cardanelle also have an extra cover that attaches to the top of the turret, but maybe you can hold them in place with a piece of blue-tac.

-The hull-mounted guns have pegs and are push-fit.
-They don’t need magnets, but then they are also not difficult to magnetise, just drill two holes and place the magnet there, just as Chris did.
+The hull-mounted guns have pegs and don’t really need magnets, though they wouldn’t be difficult to magnetise either, just drill two holes and place the magnet there, just as Chris did.

-The sponson-weapons are probably the most difficult to magnetise, as they are mounted on thin two-part axles that are connected with the augur unit on top of the sponsons.
+The sponson-weapons are the most difficult to magnetise, as they are mounted on thin two-part axles that are connected with the augur unit on top of the sponsons.
 You could remove the axles and replace them with magnets, and place magnets in the suspensions at the top and/or bottom, though then you will lose the movement of the augur units.
-Or you just plug the weapons and axles together.

 To get a better idea of the scale of the Kratos tank, check out this size comparison with a Deimos pattern Rhino from our former contributor Amy Snuggs: